eLyiN/WikiNecro/FAQ.md

 ***
 ### How do launch the Google login process again?
-Delete the GoogleAuth.ini file from the Configs directory.
+Delete the GoogleRefreshToken value from the /Auth.json file from the Configs directory.
 Also make sure that you are logged into the Google account in your default browser.

+***
+### After I paste my device code into google.com/device, Necro-Bot logs into the wrong account.
+How do I log into the right account?
+Necro-Bot opens the google.com/device URL in your default browser and based on your cookies, it may select a different account than you expect.
+Make sure the browser that you type the code into is logged into the correct account.

 ***
 ### How does egg hatching work?